By Marcin Wojtyczka

 - When the winchman and the casualty are being lifted off, keep enough tension on the line to prevent swinging and do not cast the hi-line clear until told to do so

-Every Coast Guard helicopter has a trained swimmer, but the person is not a diver and may not go underwater unless they are trained as divers and are equipped with scuba gear.
-Diving under capsized boat is dangerous work, especially with sailboats, whose rigging, lines, and sails can entangle swimmers.
+Every Coast Guard helicopter has a trained swimmer, but the person is not a diver and may not go underwater unless they are trained as a diver and equipped with scuba gear.
+Diving under a capsized boat is dangerous work, especially with sailboats, whose rigging, lines, and sails can entangle swimmers.

 Ship Rescue